 Romans 16:1-4, 6: I commend to you Phoebe, our sister, who is a servant of the church in Cenchrea, that you may receive her in the Lord in a manner worthy of the saints, and assist her in whatever business she has need of you; for indeed she has been a helper of many and of myself also.
 Greet Priscilla and Aquila, my fellow workers in Christ Jesus, who risked their own necks for my life, to whom not only I give thanks, but also all the churches of the Gentiles. . . .
 Greet Mary, who labored much for us. . . .

 Philippians 4:2-3: I implore Euodia and I implore Syntyche to be of the same mind in the Lord.
 And I urge you also, true companion, help these women who labored with me in the gospel, with Clement also, and the rest of my fellow workers, whose names are in the Book of Life.

 1 Timothy 5:1-3: Do not rebuke an older man, but exhort him as a father, the younger men as brothers, the older women as mothers, the younger as sisters, with all purity.
 Honor widows who are really widows.

-The Apostle Paul makes it clear when he is expressing his personal opinion, but we believe that God would not have allowed these opinions to be included in the Bible if they were inconsistent with His viewpoint.
-In fact, we believe that all of the writings of Paul were inspired by the Holy Spirit and, therefore, none of them were just his personal opinion.
-We also believe that the scripture passages expressing Paul’s statements regarding women, when considered together, indicate that he had a positive attitude toward them and that any indications to the contrary reflect God’s intention that, in certain circumstances, women should acquiesce to men.
+The Apostle Paul makes it clear when he is expressing his personal opinion, but we believe that God would not have allowed these opinions to be included in the Bible if they were not correct.
+Therefore, we believe that all the writings of Paul were inspired by the Holy Spirit; i.e., none of Paul’s writings were merely his personal opinion.
+We also believe that the scripture passages expressing Paul’s statements regarding women, when considered together, indicate that he had a positive attitude toward women and that any indications to the contrary reflect God’s intention that, in certain circumstances, women should acquiesce to men.